Hydraulic Landmarks and Attractions in the UK

 7. Concorde, Cambridgeshire, Manchester and Surrey

-In 1976 the first commercial Concorde flight took off from London to Bahrain.
-Though no Concorde has flown since 2003, today it remains one of the most significant, well-regarded and revolutionary aircraft of all time!
+In 1976, the first commercial Concorde flight took off from London to Bahrain, marking the dawn of supersonic passenger travel.
+Though retired in 2003, Concorde remains one of the most revolutionary aircraft ever built – and a high-flying entry in the world of hydraulic landmarks.

 Day picture of Concorde G-BOAC in hangar